Provide:

 Bibliography or a list of references at the end of the article

-Caribbean Americans and Brooklyn and identity
+Jamaican Americans and Brooklyn and identity

-Caribbean Americans and church
+Haitian Americans and Catholicism and church

-Caribbean Americans and African Americans and New York City
+Barbadian Americans and African Americans and Brooklyn

 If your search results are too few, try broadening your search: